ChuanxinZhai/Warwick-Dining-Hub/README.md

 # Warwick-Dining-Hub
-Warwick-Dining-Hub is an interactive hub for the University of Warwick’s dining facilities, providing **view/add products**, **book a slot**, **submit feedback** and **search** functions to students, staff and restaurant merchants.
+Warwick-Dining-Hub is an interactive hub for the University of Warwick’s dining facilities, providing **view/add products**, **book a slot**, **submit feedback** and **search** functions to university students, staff and restaurant merchants.
 There are three main facilities in this website, the Beautiful Duck, StarBucks Cafe and Terrace Bar, which provide food, coffee and wine, respectively.

 2024.4.9 new update:
 Gain **74% marks**.
-Very high mark.

 **Dashboard Demo page** as below: https://chuanxinzhai.github.io/Warwick-Dining-Hub/